paulophgf/filehub/README.md

 The parameter returned from the Authorization Service response should have the same name as the parameter used in operation URL ($user = user).

-!!! info inline end

-    The **default** term is a special value and cannot be used as ID to a trigger.

 > **Note**
 > The **default** term is a special value and cannot be used as ID to a trigger.